 - Maintaining wellness, health, and independent living, improving activities of daily living (ADLs) for the elderly and home-care recipients, reducing the burden on care givers (nursing staff and families), and addressing public health issues

 - Leveraging materials to protect people from disasters, extreme weather (heat waves, etc.), and accidents

-Net sales (“revenue” as of fiscal 2020) in Life Innovation businesses have steadily increased from 142.2 billion yen in fiscal 2014 to 275.6 billion yen in fiscal 2020 due to the addition of personal safety products to this business area and increased shipments of non-woven fabrics for medical gowns and masks.
-Going forward, Toray Group aims to expand revenue in this area, including personal safety-related products, to 300 billion yen by fiscal 2022, based on International Financial Reporting Standards (IFRS).
+Net sales (“revenue” from fiscal 2020) in Life Innovation businesses have steadily increased from 142.2 billion yen in fiscal 2014 to 308.4 billion yen in fiscal 2021 due to the addition of personal safety products to this business area in fiscal 2020.
+Toray Group aims to expand revenue in this area to 300 billion yen in fiscal 2022, based on International Financial Reporting Standards (IFRS).

-Note: FY2020 performance and FY2022 target are revenue based on International Financial Reporting Standards (IFRS).
+Note: FY2020-21 performance and FY2022 target are revenue based on International Financial Reporting Standards (IFRS).

 Life Innovation Product Topics

 Toray Debuts Japan’s First PMMA Hemodiafiltration Device FILTRYZER™ HDF

 Toray Industries has developed FILTRYZER™ HDF, Japan's first polymethyl methacrylate (PMMA) hollow fiber membrane-based hemodiafiltration device, and has recently launched sales of this product in Japan.
 Broadly two therapies employ artificial kidneys.
 The first is hemodialysis with dialyzers.
 The second is hemodiafiltration with hemodiafilters, which combines hemofiltration and hemodialysis.